 The mean number of positive responses to the seven fatigue symptom questions that constitute Section I of the Cornell Medical Index Health Questionnaire was designated the fatigability score.
 The questions are: Do you often get spells of complete exhaustion or fatigue?
-Does working tire you out completely.
+Does working tire you out completely?
 Do you usually get up tired and exhausted in the morning?
 Does every little effort wear you out?
 Are you constantly too tired and exhausted even to eat?
 Do you suffer from severe nervous exhaustion?
-Does nervous exhaustion run in your family?
+Does nervous exhaustion run in your_family?

-family?
-The subjects consuming 0.10 cigarettes per day reported a mean of 0.40 fatigability complaints while those utilizing 11+ cigarettes on a daily basis reported 0.78 fatigability findings.
+The subjects consuming 0-10 cigarettes per day reported a mean of 0.40 fatigability complaints while those utilizing 11+ cigarettes on a daily basis reported 0.78 fatigability findings.
 Statistically there is a significant difference of the means (t = 2.759, P < 0.010).
-Utilizing 20 cigarettes as the demarcating point, the fatigability screen are 0.43 and 0.96 for those with 0.20 versus 21+ cigarettes respectively.
-The statistical significance is P < 0.001 (t = 3.557).
-Finally, comparing the fatigability pattern in those with 0.10 (0.04) versus 21+ cigarettes (0.96), the statistical significance sharpens (t = 3.552, P < 0.001).
-These statistical reveal that smokine is related to fatigue in a
+Utilizing 20 cigarettes as the demarcating point, the fatigability scores are 0.43 and 0.96 for those with 0.20 versus 21+ cigarettes respectively.
+The statistical significance is P < 0.001 (t = 3.357).
+Finally, comparing the fatigability pattern in those with 0.10 (0.40) versus 21+ cigarettes (0.96), the statistical significance sharpens (t = 3.552, P < 0.001).